Logo

 This pattern indicates a shift from selling to buying pressure.

-7. Three White Soldiers
+7. Three White Soldiers Pattern

-The three white soldiers' pattern consists of three consecutive long bullish candlesticks with small or no wicks
+The three white soldiers' pattern consists of three consecutive long bullish candlesticks with small or no wicks.

 Each candlestick opens within the previous body and closes at or near its high, indicating strong buying pressure and the potential start of a sustained uptrend.

-8. Three Inside Up
+8. Three Inside Up Pattern

 The three-inside-up pattern is a bullish reversal signal formed by three candlesticks.